concawe/LNAPL-Toolbox-/www/01_LNAPL-Overview/app_info.md

 <h3><b>What is the Vision Behind the Concawe LNAPL Toolbox?</b></h3>

-<h4>Concawe envisioned collecting a unique collection of useful tools, calculators, data, and resources to help LNAPL scientists and engineers better understand how to manage LNAPL at their sites.</h4>
+<h4>Concawe envisioned compiling a unique collection of useful tools, calculators, data, and resources to help LNAPL scientists and engineers better understand how to manage LNAPL at their sites.</h4>

 <h3><b>How is the Toolbox Organized?</b></h3>